apache/spark/docs/security.rst

     api_client = airflow.api.client.json_client
     endpoint_url = http://remote-host.example.org/

 You can also set up a service account key.
-If ommited, authorization based on `the Application Default Credentials <https://cloud.google.com/docs/authentication/production#finding_credentials_automatically>`__ will be used.
+If omitted, authorization based on `the Application Default Credentials <https://cloud.google.com/docs/authentication/production#finding_credentials_automatically>`__ will be used.